Table of contents

 What is in-flow translation and why is it important?

-As part of the migration of cross-border payments towards ISO 20022 MX, SWIFT will provide the In-flow Translation service during the three-year coexistence period that starts in November 2022.
-‘In-flow translation’ means that the translation happens during the processing of the message at SWIFT.
+As part of the migration of cross-border payments towards ISO 20022 MX, Swift will provide the In-flow Translation service supporting the coexistence period starting 20th March 2023.
+‘In-flow translation’ means that the translation happens during the processing of the message at Swift.

 This allows for the receipt of both FIN MT and ISO 20022 MX, also referred to as multi-format.
 This approach aims to facilitate the integration in the receiver's application environment in cases where not all applications can (yet) support the ISO 20022 MX format.